 8.1 Specified Resources

-If «Customer Name» elects the HLH Diurnal Shape for its Specified Resources, «Customer Name» shall fill in a table with monthly LLH and HLH amounts for each year of the upcoming Rate Period for each Specified Resource.
+If «Customer Name» elects the HLH Diurnal Shape for its Specified Resources, then «Customer Name» shall fill in a table with monthly LLH and HLH amounts for each year of the upcoming Rate Period for each Specified Resource.
 The monthly LLH and HLH distributions shall be the same across all years of a Rate Period. «Customer Name» shall submit the tables to BPA when «Customer Name» makes its reshaping elections.
 BPA shall update the appropriate Dedicated Resource amounts pursuant to «Customer Name»’s submitted elections and consistent with section 3.4.2 of the body of this Agreement.

 8.2 Committed Power Purchase Amounts

-If «Customer Name» elects the HLH Diurnal Shape for its Committed Power Purchase Amounts, then «Customer Name» shall submit to BPA in writing its elected ratios of megawatt-hours per hour in HLH to megawatt-hours per hour in LLH by July 31 of a Forecast Year. «Customer Name» shall submit to BPA twelve monthly ratios and such monthly ratios shall apply for all years of the corresponding Rate Period.
+If «Customer Name» elects the HLH Diurnal Shape for its Committed Power Purchase Amounts, then «Customer Name» shall submit to BPA in writing its elected ratios of megawatt-hours per hour in HLH to megawatt-hours per hour in LLH by October 31 of a Rate Case Year. «Customer Name» shall submit to BPA twelve monthly ratios and such monthly ratios shall apply for all years of the corresponding Rate Period.
 BPA shall update the table below pursuant to «Customer Name»’s submitted elections and consistent with section 3.4.2 of the body of this Agreement.
 BPA shall calculate «Customer Name»’s Committed Power Purchase Amounts using the ratios in the table below.